openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-arch-frontend-composability.rst

 To convert this POC into a reference implementation, we need to minimally:

-* Create a new "shell" micro-frontend to be the top-level "host" for all our other micro-frontends.
+* Create a new "shell" frontend to be the top-level "host" for all our other micro-frontends.
 * Create module federation-based development and production Webpack configurations in `frontend-build <frontend-build_>`_.
 * Modify the Webpack configuration to share the complete list of shared dependencies from the shell.
 * Pick an existing MFE (or two) to convert to use module federation.
 Add build targets to these "guest" micro-frontends that can be used to build them in module-federation mode.